OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-27.md

 ‘Cursed is anyone who accepts a bribe to harm an innocent person.’
 Then all the people shall say, ‘Amen.’

 ## Deuteronomy 27:26
-‘Cursed is anyone who does not uphold the words of this law by carrying them out.’
+‘Cursed is anyone who fails to uphold the words of this law by carrying them out.’
 Then all the people shall say, ‘Amen.’